Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 - `ON TABLE <table_name>` -> `snowflake_stream_on_table`
 - `ON EXTERNAL TABLE <external_table_name>` -> `snowflake_stream_on_external_table` (this was previously not supported)

+The resources for streams on directory tables and streams on views will be implemented in the future releases.

 To use the new `stream_on_table`, change the old `stream` from
 ```terraform
 resource "snowflake_stream" "stream" {